-- 1. Will the proposed AI use most likely be no worse than current reasonable human analysis and decision-making? - 2.
-Does the proposed AI use reflect reasonable efforts to eliminate inaccuracy and bias?
+1. Will the proposed AI use most likely be no worse than current reasonable human analysis and decision-making?
+Especially in light of what is understood about the limitations of AI risk assessments, courts that allow judges to use them but not completely defer to them are no worse than unaided human decision-making.
+2. Does the proposed AI use reflect reasonable efforts to eliminate inaccuracy and bias?